 If you’re currently using, or considering using a learning management system to help deliver and administer your workforce training, you’ve probably come across applications so stuffed full of features that you can’t possibly imagine using them all.
 In this post we’ll cut out all the fluff and focus on the six LMS features we feel are essential for effective workforce training.

 If you’re looking for a system that will actually save you time and help you do your job better, make sure it’s capable of performing the following functions.

-Assigning training is one of the fundamental functions of any LMS.
-The ability to assign unique training content to users based on their job profile, however, is a key feature that is not always included in basic learning management systems.
+Assigning training is one of the basic functions of any LMS.
+The ability to assign unique training content to employees based on their individual training needs or job profile, however, is a key feature that is not always included in basic learning management systems.